Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark: Abstract

 \section{Abstract}

 Multi-modal Large Language Models (MLLMs) exhibit impressive problem-solving abilities in various domains, but their visual comprehension and abstract reasoning skills remain under-evaluated.
 To this end, we present \dataset, a challenging benchmark aimed at evaluating the general cognitive reasoning abilities of MLLMs. \dataset comprises 5,000 manually collected high-quality images of cognitive textual and visual challenges across 10 distinct categories, including pattern recognition, spatial reasoning, and relative reasoning.
-We conducted a comprehensive, and quantitative evaluation of 15 MLLMs using four diverse prompting strategies, including Chain-of-Thought and Step-Back.
-The best scores achieved on \dataset are $\sim$ 41\%, $\sim$ 36\%, and $\sim$ 27\%, obtained by Claude-3.5 Sonnet, GPT-4o and Gemini-1.5 Pro respectively - highlighting the logical and visual complexity of these questions.
+We conducted a comprehensive, and quantitative evaluation of 12 MLLMs using four diverse prompting strategies, including Chain-of-Thought and Step-Back.
+The best scores achieved on \dataset are $\sim$ 54\%, $\sim$ 36\%, and $\sim$ 57\%, obtained by Claude-3.7 Sonnet, GPT-4o and Gemini-2.5 Flash respectively - highlighting the logical and visual complexity of these questions.
 A further fine-grained error analysis reveals that these models struggle to understand spatial relations and perform drawn-out, high-level reasoning.
 This is further strengthened by our ablation study estimating MLLM performance when given textual descriptions in place of diagrams.
 As evidenced by $\sim$ 4\% improvement over textual descriptions as opposed to actual images, we discover that models do not truly comprehend visual diagrams and the spatial information therein, and are thus prone to logical errors.
-Finally, we evaluate the OpenAI o1 models and find that their performance only matches the human baseline, highlighting the difficulty of the benchmark.
-The results on \dataset highlight the room for improvement in multi-modal reasoning and provide unique insights to guide the development of future MLLMs \footnote{Codebase: \url{https://github.com/kevinscaria/PolyMATH} \\ Dataset: \url{https://huggingface.co/datasets/him1411/polymath} \\ \quad $*$Equal Contribution \quad $\dagger$ Currently in Google DeepMind \quad $\ddagger$ Currently in Amazon (The work was done prior to joining Amazon) \quad $\diamondsuit$ Currently in Microsoft }.
+The results on \dataset highlight the room for improvement in multi-modal reasoning and provide unique insights to guide the development of future MLLMs \footnote{Codebase: \url{https://github.com/kevinscaria/PolyMATH} \\ Dataset: \url{https://huggingface.co/datasets/him1411/polymath} \\ \quad $*$Equal Contribution }.